 6.2.
-Governing Equations for Suspended Sediment Transport
+Suspended Sediment Transport

-6.2.1 Suspended Sediment Transport
+6.2.1 Governing Equations for Suspended Sediment Transport

-The water column equation for suspended sediment transport is derived from the generic transport equation (3.1) for a dissolved or suspended material.
-For the EFDC implementation, the physical horizontal diffusion terms in equation (3.1) are omitted due to small inherent numerical diffusion encountered.
-This yields the following from of the suspended sediment transport equation:
+The transport equation for the suspended sediments in the water column follows the generic transport equation (3.1) for a dissolved or suspended material.
+For the EFDC+ implementation, the physical horizontal diffusion terms in equation (3.1) are omitted due to the small inherent numerical diffusion encountered.
+This yields the following form of the suspended sediment transport equation: